 Vascular surgeons treat a variety of diseases of the vascular system such as peripheral arterial disease, stroke, wounds, kidney disease on dialysis, leg swelling, varicose veins, blood clots, arm pain, vascular infections and vascular injuries.
 All of these diseases affect the body’s blood vessels by impacting or blocking the “roadways” of the circulatory system.
 The body needs a consistent and regular flow of blood in order to work properly, so vascular surgeons are the doctors who are responsible for tending to this delicate and important job.

 You would typically be referred to a vascular specialist by your primary care or ER doctor, but you can also schedule an appointment on your own if you have questions or concerns.
 If you need to see a vascular surgeon, it is important to follow through with the appointment, as vascular diseases can become very serious and can even require amputation if not managed appropriately.

-What Types of Procedures Do They Perform?
+What Types of Procedures Do Vascular Surgeons Perform?

 While some patients require surgery for treatment, others may not need surgery at all.
 Vascular surgeons manage some vascular conditions with proper diet, exercise and medication.
-Since they are trained in all treatment options, vascular surgeons don’t prefer any kind of treatment over another and will ensure that each patient receives the best treatment based upon their specific needs.
+Since we are trained in all treatment options, vascular surgeons don’t prefer any kind of treatment over another.
+We individualize treatment to each patient's specific problem.